Skip to main content

 Finding the car

 Take a photo of where you parked your car using your mobile.
 If the car park issues a ticket, write the car park letter and number on the back.
-You could also park your car near a visual landmark so you get some extra exercise and have a reference point to help you find your car.
+It may also be helpful to park near a visual landmark, so you have a reference point for finding your car.

 Keeping active

-Incidental exercise is one great way to have a positive impact on how much you move every day.
+Incidental exercise is one great way to positively impact how much you move every day.
 Use the time you spend watching TV as exercise time.
-Set yourself a routine, like standing up and sitting down ten times at the start of each show, walking across the room and back in ad breaks or toe raises holding onto the kitchen bench while boiling the kettle in between shows.
+Set yourself a routine, like standing up and sitting down ten times at the start of each show.
+You can also try walking across the room and back or doing toe raises during ad breaks.

 Reduce time spent sitting

-Research says reducing the time you spend inactive, is more effective than one hour of exercise.
-Just increase the time you spend walking or standing every day.
+According to research, reducing your inactivity is more effective than exercising one hour a day.
+You can do this by walking or standing more each day.
 To help build your memory fitness, follow a routine to help reduce what you need to remember each day.

 Assistive products for out and about